jaxbot/club/_src/workshops/09-frontend-workshop.md

 </html>
 ```

-This this is just some basic scaffolding that links to an external Google Fonts stylesheet, and the `.css` and `.js` files we will be working on later.
+This is just some basic scaffolding that links to an external Google Fonts stylesheet, and the `.css` and `.js` files we will be working on later.

 Let's begin scaffolding the actual to-do list.
 Add this block of HTML after the opening `<body>` tag: